theheking/intro-to-command-line-hpc/practical_overview/1_SettingUpOnWolfpack.md

-### Logging on from Mac OSX
+### Logging on

-You log on to the server using your **zID** and **zPass** and a program that lets you connect via a "secure shell (SSH)".
+You log on to the server using your **username** and a program that lets you connect via a "secure shell (SSH)".
 If you use a Mac, you simply need to open the **Terminal**.
 Terminal is generally found in the "Other" folder in Launchpad, or just search for "Terminal" with Spotlight.
 Once open, **Keep in Dock** for handy future access.
+If using Windows, either open PowerShell or PuTTy as mentioned previously.

 ![QSUB](../assets/img/login.png)
 Above is a schematic that displays the setup of the Wolfpack.
 We will explain complicated part of the diagram concerning volumes and compute nodes in future sessions.
 What we are doing is the first pink arrow, loggin into the **login** nodes dice01.garvan.unsw.edu.au	or dice02.garvan.unsw.edu.au	.

-To log on from Mac OSX (or a UNIX machine), open the Terminal and type at the prompt (replacing zID with your own **zID** ):
+To log on from Mac OSX (or a UNIX machine), open the Terminal and type at the prompt (replacing username with your own **username** ):

 ```
 $ ssh username@dice01.garvan.unsw.edu.au